Rejection Proof Patent Illustrations: 10 ways to Ensure – Webinar

 So, Hemant and Ankur based on my experience, I can say that professional formal patent illustrations are essential in any application or I can rephrase that patent application is imperfect, without the patent illustrations.
 And we always see that IT professionals have increased pressure to broaden the scope of an invention and it is the best way to broaden the scope through multiple detailed and professional drawings.
 Let’s start with it, what he has to say about that.

 Hemant: Thank you, Nick.
 I agree that the patent illustrations are really important for any patent application.
 And in today’s webinar as well be covering the importance of the patent illustrations and the basic guidelines to help the community to avoid simple restrictions.
-And the reason as why we are covering this topic is because after working on more than 10000+ drawings, I can still see that the patent application are getting rejections on drawings due to missteps that can be avoided by comparing in the initial stages.
+And the reason as why we are covering this topic is because after working on more than 10000+ drawings, I can still see that the patent application are getting rejections on drawings due to avoidable missteps in the initial stages.

 The topic will not only help the audience to create the checklist but will also help them to stay ahead of the patent rejections.

 Nick: Alright, thank you Hemant.
 Let me now ask Ankur what his initial comments are on this topic today.